cgjeffries/SER516-Team-Boston/QualityPolicy.md

 ```

 ## Releases
-* A Release Tag shall be created for the state of the Main branch after each pull request
+* A Release Tag shall be created for the state of the Main branch after each merged pull request
 * The Release Tag shall follow the naming scheme `#.#.#`